-You will be provided with a Footprints Email for Students and Parents.
-"FIS email will be the medium of communication between parents and teachers.
-Footprints email is also used for logging into their Google Classroom.
-Footprints email allows parents to access Google Classrooms.
+You will be provided with a Footprints email for Students and Parents.
+Footprints email will be the medium of communication between parents and teachers.
+It is also used for logging into Google Classroom, which allows parents to access their child's Google Classroom studentname_parent@footprintsschool.edu.kh, for example (dara.kong_parent@footprintsschool.edu.kh)